Self-Performing General Contracting

 At East End Group, we firmly believe in delivering a high-quality end product to our clients.
 But equally important is our ability to exceed expectations as we move through every phase of the project together.
 At East End Group we benefit our clients by controlling the project’s quality, budget, schedule and most importantly, safety.

-For that reason, we became a self-performing company that provides superior support, management, guidance, and workmanship through every aspect of construction.
+For that reason, we became a self-performing company that provides superior building contractors, management, guidance, and workmanship through every aspect of construction.
 Self-performance gives our clients the confidence they need to trust in our services, delivery, and constant communication.

-As a primarily self-performing general contractor, we use our own labor forces, which allows us to bring qualified labor, specialized equipment, and building expertise to a project.
+As a primarily self-performing general contractor, we use our own labor forces, which allows us to bring qualified construction contractors near you, specialized equipment, and building expertise to a project.
 This enables us to forecast, identify and solve construction challenges, offer scheduling flexibility and demand the high level of quality and safety that is important to a successful project.

-Contractors who regularly self-perform have a strong infrastructure of craftsmen and project managers who are successful working as a team, with most of them having been tradesmen themselves.
-When you work with a contractor who offers this service, you know they have spent years developing the infrastructure and number of professionals needed to carry out self-performed projects.
+Construction contractors who regularly self-perform have a strong infrastructure of craftsmen and project managers who are successful working as a team, with most of them having been tradesmen themselves.
+When you work with a building contractor who offers this service, you know they have spent years developing the infrastructure and number of professionals needed to carry out self-performed projects.